404 Conflict of Interest for Externally Funded Projects

 The University will maintain records of all disclosures and of all actions taken to resolve conflicts of interest for three (3) years from the date the final expenditure report is submitted (or as otherwise specified in 45 CFR 74.53(b) or 45 CFR 92.42(b)), or until the resolution of any action taken by the funding agency involving those records, whichever is longer.

 To the extent permitted by law, all disclosure forms, conflict management plans, and related information will be confidential.
-However, the University may make such information available to an agency funding research of the faculty member, to a requestor of information concerning financial conflict of interest related to PHS external funding, or to the primary entity who made the funding available to the institution, if requested or required.
+However, the University may make such information available to an agency funding research of the faculty member; to a requestor of information concerning a financial conflict of interest related to PHS external funding; to the ORI for any NIH related research grant or funding; or to the primary entity who made the funding available to the institution, if requested or required.
 If the University is requested to provide disclosure forms, conflict management plans, and related information to an outside entity, the Investigator will be informed of this disclosure.

 Prior to the expenditure of funds, the University will publish on a publicly-accessible website, information concerning any significant financial interest that meets the following criteria: